|Type||Core costs & project costs|

-This funding is open to local groups who typically have an income of under £500,000 and will often be much smaller, as they are community-led.
-They will have as their purpose, charitable objectives and community groups or registered charities can apply as can social enterprises and community interest groups.
+This funding is open to charities, community groups and social enterprises who have charitable objectives as their key purpose.
+They will be delivering services in the community that support those Living with Dementia.
 Town and parish councils in Suffolk are eligible to apply on behalf of small groups who may not have a constitution and thereby act as an umbrella for community action.

 As this fund is about supporting those with dementia in the community and enabling them to be independent for longer, applications from care homes are excluded.

 We also welcome applications from local Dementia Action Alliances (DAA), where these groups have signed up to the National Dementia Declaration & are registered with a page on the DAA website.
 Groups should also meet the eligibility criteria around governance and bank accounts or be working with their town or parish council who can operate as an umbrella for their community action.

 Please read our grantmaking guidelines before completing an application form to ensure you are eligible.

 The Dementia Friendly Communities Grant Programme has been created by Suffolk County Council to fund programmes and projects which aim to support an understanding of dementia in its widest terms and work at community level to make a difference to those experiencing the illness at first hand.

 Dementia has been recognised as one of the single biggest health issues we face.
 It is anticipated that people living with dementia will more than double between 2012 and 2051.
 Currently around one third of those affected live on their own and over two thirds of people who live in care have been diagnosed with the illness.
 Nationally, family carers contribute 1.34million unpaid care hours equating to approximately £11.6 billion.